menu

 Forest Hill is a tiny village located in the state of Louisiana.
 With a population of 604 people and just one neighborhood, Forest Hill is the 275th largest community in Louisiana.

-When you are in Forest Hill, you'll notice that it is more blue-collar than most other communities in America.
-39.36% of Forest Hill’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Forest Hill is generally considered to be a blue-collar town.
+39.36% of the Forest Hill workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Forest Hill is a village of professionals, farmers, fishers, or foresters, and sales and office workers.
 There are especially a lot of people living in Forest Hill who work in farm management occupations (18.09%), sales jobs (16.67%), and architecture and engineering (13.83%).

 You will also find that a lot of people in Forest Hill work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.